• Skip to primary navigation

 When testing out how it worked, I found that I was now able to get my curtain rings over the joint with the ramps in place, but not nearly as easily or smoothly as with the rod tape.
 It did tend to catch a bit right at the point where the tape starts and I got the feeling that over time, the tape would likely start to lift up due to that.
 And it was more visible than the rod tape too.
 So while it worked, to me it was just an okay solution that wasn’t nearly as effective as the rod tape.
 I think the joint ramps would be fine for curtains you only opened and closed occasionally but for everyday use, the rod tape was definitely superior.

 I hope this helps those of you who have had the same issue with your telescoping rods as I did!
-If you want more info on buying and hanging curtains and links to my favorite curtains and rods, check out my recent blog post on how high to hang curtains.
+If you want more info on buying and hanging curtains and links to my favorite curtains and rods, check out my post on how high to hang curtains.
+You might also find my post on how to measure for curtains to be helpful!

 XO,